 Women also report a higher incidence of PTSD symptoms than men.
 Some possible explanations for this discrepancy are stigmas related to seeking psychological treatment, as well as a greater risk of exposure to traumatic events that are associated with PTSD (Kubiak, 2006).
 Studies exploring rates of PTSD symptoms for military and police veterans have failed to report a significant gender difference in the diagnosis rate of PTSD suggesting that there is not a difference in the rate of occurrence of PTSD in males and females in these settings (Maguen, Luxton, Skopp, & Madden, 2012).
-You should have learned the following in this section:

-- In terms of causes for trauma- and stressor-related disorders, an overinvolvement of the hypothalamic-pituitary-adrenal (HPA) axis has been cited as a biological cause, with rumination and negative coping styles or maladjusted thoughts emerging as cognitive causes. - Culture may lead to different interpretations of traumatic events thus causing higher rates among Hispanic Americans. - Social and family support have been found to be protective factors for individuals most likely to develop PTSD.
+- In terms of causes for trauma- and stressor-related disorders, an over-involvement of the hypothalamic-pituitary-adrenal (HPA) axis has been cited as a biological cause, with rumination and negative coping styles or maladjusted thoughts emerging as cognitive causes. - Culture may lead to different interpretations of traumatic events thus causing higher rates among Hispanic Americans. - Social and family support have been found to be protective factors for individuals most likely to develop PTSD.

-1. Discuss the four etiological models of the trauma and stress-related disorders.
+1. Discuss the four etiological models of the trauma- and stressor-related disorders.
 Which model best explains the maintenance of trauma/stress symptoms?
 Which identifies protective factors for the individual?